• Skip to primary navigation

 How To Store Turkish Bread

-To store your leftover bread, either store it in an airtight container wrapped tightly in plastic wrap, or in a bread box.
+At room temperature: To store your leftover bread, either transfer it to an airtight container wrapped tightly in plastic wrap or in a bread box.
 Then you can store it at room temperature for about 3 days.

-Oh, and if you want to keep it for longer, you can freeze it for up to 3 months.
+In the freezer: If you want to keep it for longer, you can freeze it for up to 3 months wrapped in plastic wrap and stored in a freezer-safe bag.

 • BBQ chicken sliders